JibJab: E-cards and messaging

 Since launching its eCard service, more than 100 million people have visited JibJab's website annually.
-In 2014, the company launched a messaging app for personalized animated GIFs, available on both IOS and Android platforms.
-In 2016, the JibJab app was one of the first mobile apps to be enable for IMessage and was ranked first among them in download growth.
+In 2014, the company launched a messaging app for personalized animated GIFs, available on both iOS and Android platforms.
+In 2016, the JibJab app was one of the first mobile apps to be enabled for iMessage and was ranked first among them in download growth.
 The JibJab app was also featured prominently in Apple's annual WWDC product presentation.

 StoryBots

 In 2012, JibJab expanded into the children's educational market with its multi-platform learning program, StoryBots.
 The brand currently includes web-based educational content, as well as two Netflix television series, Ask the StoryBots and StoryBots Super Songs.